 - Five embedded RGB LED's for state of charge and other information

 - No spark when plugged into capacitive loads

 - Cell balancing at all voltages, not just full charge

-- Over-charge and over-discharge current protection, short circuit protection
+- IR compensated over-charge and over-discharge current protection

 How They Work

 Each battery has two pairs of + and - leads on them, which are terminated in Anderson Powerpoles.
 That allows you to easily plug a number of packs together in parallel, and when you are done you have two Anderson connectors left over.
 Typically one goes into the controller and the other could run lights or act as a charging port.

 To turn the battery on, press and hold the button until the first LED goes green, then on releasing the button you will see the green LEDs light up all the way and show the batteries current charge level.
 The top LED will then show a green heartbeat pulse letting you know that the battery pack is on.